A short time ago, in a galaxy that’s…well, okay, our galaxy…Tina Fey showed us all how Star Wars can be useful in everyday life:

 Like the other multiple-choice tests (the ACT’s word for sections) on the exam, ACT English is required.
-Unlike the essay, you won’t have a choice in whether or not you take it.
+Unlike the ACT essay, you won’t have a choice in whether or not you take it.

 When you open your test booklet to the test, you’ll see a variety of short ACT English passages, approximately 4-5 paragraphs long.
 Within these paragraphs, sentences are underlined and numbered to correspond to questions.
 You read the sentences and evaluate them based on the conventions of standard written English, meaning everything from usage and mechanics (grammar, punctuation, and structure) to rhetorical skills (strategy, organization, and style).

 When the question stem reads “Choose the best answer,” three of the answer choices will provide variations of the underlined portion.
 The first answer choice of the four options provided for each these questions will always be “NO CHANGE”: in other words, that the sentence is correct as written.
 In other cases, the ACT will present question stems that ask you questions about the effects of adding, removing, or reorganizing the information in the passage (e.g. “Given that all the choices are true, which one provides significant new information?”).

 So what does this look like in practice?
 Take a sneak peek at our ACT Full-Length Practice Test to find out.
 Here’s the first paragraph of a longer passage: